mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `xethFindCacheSessionSolidityCompilerKeys`
-This task finds and caches keys for available compilers for use parser for `ethSolidityCompilerSet`.
+This task finds and caches keys for available compilers for use parser for [ethSolidityCompilerSet](#ethsoliditycompilerset).
 Sample usage:
 ```scala
 scala> 1 + 1